 The mandate of the efficiency commission, according to Trump’s announcement, is to “dismantle Government Bureaucracy, slash excess regulations, cut wasteful expenditures, and restructure Federal Agencies.”

-On the campaign trail, Trump vowed to eliminate EPA tailpipe regulations that would effectively force large-scale adoption of EVs and criticized the Biden administration’s $7,500 tax credit for people to buy EVs.
+During the campaign, Trump vowed to eliminate Environmental Protection Agency tailpipe regulations that would effectively force large-scale adoption of EVs and criticized the Biden administration’s $7,500 tax credit for people to buy EVs.

 “I don’t think there is any question that the government support of electric vehicles will be drastically reduced,” said Karl Brauer, a longtime auto analyst who works for auto sales site iSeeCars.com.